 Distributing by Tenant ID¶

 The multi-tenant architecture uses a form of hierarchical database modeling to distribute queries across nodes in the distributed cluster.
 The top of the data hierarchy is known as the tenant id, and needs to be stored in a column on each table.
-Citus inspects queries to see which tenant id they involve and routes the query to a single worker node for processing, specifically the node which holds the data shard associated with the tenant id.
-Running a query with all relevant data placed on the same node is called Table Co-Location.
+Citus inspects queres to see which tenant id they involve and routes the query to a single physical node for processing, specifically the node which holds the data shard associated with the tenant id.
+Running a query with all relevant data placed on the same node is called co-location.

-To apply this design in your own schema the first step is identifying what constitutes a tenant in your application.
+The first step is identifying what constitutes a tenant in your app.
 Common instances include company, account, organization, or customer.
 The column name will be something like

 customer_id.
 Examine each of your queries and ask yourself: would it work if it had additional WHERE clauses to restrict all tables involved to rows with the same tenant id?
 Queries in the multi-tenant model are usually scoped to a tenant, for instance queries on sales or inventory would be scoped within a certain store.